duck57/BSV/readme.md

 When referring to these values within the rest of this specification, the seq code or `\x` hex value will be used.

+Furthermore, a newline character may optionally be placed after the FILE or GROUP separators for ease of editing in text editors.
+This newline will promptly be stripped and ignored when the file is loaded.

 ## General Table Structure